NREL/OpenStudio-user-documentation/docs/index.md

-<h1>Welcome to OpenStudio<sup>&reg;</sup> User Documentation</h1>
+<h1>Welcome to OpenStudio<sup>&reg;</sup> SDK User Documentation</h1>
-<p>This is OpenStudio's user documentation.
+<p>This is OpenStudio SDK's user documentation.
 A brief summary of the content of the site is below.
-Use the buttons or the horizontal navigation above to learn more about the OpenStudio suite of applications.</p>
+Use the buttons or the horizontal navigation above to learn more about the OpenStudio SDK suite of applications.</p>
 <div class="container-fluid">
   <div class="row">
     <div class="col-sm-6 col-md-4">